offen/offen/README.md

 > The offen analytics software

 This repository contains all source code needed to build and run __offen__, both on the server as well as on the client.
+See each of the READMEs in the subdirectories for instructions on how to work on that particular area of the application.

 ---